chasewhitney/gamenight/README.md

-# Name of Project
+# GameNight

-GameNight is a web application that allows users to create, manage, and search for gaming events.
+GameNight was built as an educational project while I attended Prime Digital Academy.
+This web application allows users to create, manage, and search for gaming events.
 Gaming events are created as either a board game, video game, or outdoor gaming event.
 Created events appear in a Google Maps UI which can be interacted with, allowing users to review event details, save the event to a My Events section and request approval from the host to attend the event.
 Once the event host approves a request to attend, the approved user has access to the event's address.

 ## Built With